03-JS/LC-VEGA/README.md

 - VEGA info about [creature's name]

+**Here is a list with the all of the creature names you can use:**

+- English:
+    - "Baboon Hawks" or "Baboons" or "Hawks".
+    - "Bunker Spiders" or "Spiders".
+    - "Hoarding Bugs" or "Loot Bugs" or "Yippee Bugs".
+    - "Barbers".
+    - "Brackens".
+    - "Butlers".
+    - "Coil Heads" or "Coils".
+    - "Forest Keepers" or "Giants".
+    - "Eyeless Dogs" or "Dogs".
+    - "Earth Leviathans" or "Leviathans" or "Worms".
+    - "Jesters".
+    - "Roaming Locusts" or "Locusts".
+    - "Manticoils".
+    - "Nutcrackers".
+    - "Old Birds" or "Mechs".
+    - "Circuit Bees" or "Red Bees" or "Bees".
+    - "Hygroderes" or "Blobs" or "Slimes".
+    - "Tulip Snakes" or "Tulips".
+    - "Snare Fleas" or "Fleas" or "Centipedes".
+    - "Spore Lizards" or "Spore Doggies" or "Lizards".
+    - "Thumpers" or "Crawlers" or "Halves".
+    - "Vain Shrouds" or "Shrouds".
+    - "Kidnapper Foxes" or "Foxes".
+    - "Maneaters" or "Babies".
+    - "Giant Sapsuckers" or "Sapsuckers" or "Kiwis" or "Birds".
+    - "Backwater Gunkfish" or "Stingrays" or "Gunkfish".
+    - "Feiopars" or "Panthers".
+    - "Cadavers" or "Cadaver Growths".

+- Spanish:
+    - "Los Babuinos".
+    - "Las Arañas".
+    - "Las Hoarding Bugs" or "Las Loot Bugs" or "Las Yippee Bugs".
+    - "Los Barberos".
+    - "Los Brackens".
+    - "Los Mayordomos".
+    - "Los Coil Heads".
+    - "Los Gigantes" or "Los Guardianes del bosque".
+    - "Los Perros" or "Los Perros sin ojos".
+    - "Los Leviatanes terrestres" or "Los Leviatanes" or "Los Gusanos".
+    - "Los Jesters".
+    - "Las Langostas errantes" or "Las Langostas".
+    - "Los Manticoils".
+    - "Los Cascanueces" => "Nutcracker",
+    - "Los Pajaros viejos" or "Los Viejos pajaros" or "Los Mechas" => "OldBird",
+    - "Las Abejas rojas" or "Las Abejas" => "RedBees",
+    - "Los Hygroderes" or "Los Blobs" or "Los Slimes" => "Slime",
+    - "Las Serpientes de flor" or "Las Serpientes" => "Snakes",
+    - "Las Pulgas" or "Los Ciempies" => "SnareFlea",
+    - "Los Lagartos de esporas" or "Los Lagartos" => "SporeLizard",
+    - "Los Thumpers" => "Thumper",
+    - "Los Vain Shrouds" or "Los Shrouds" => "VainShroud",
+    - "Los Zorros secuestradores" or "Los Zorros" => "KidnapperFox",
+    - "Los Maneaters" or "Los Bebes" => "Maneater",
+    - "Los Sapsuckers gigantes" or "Los Sapsuckers" or "Los Kiwis" or "Los Pajaros" or "Los Pajaros gigantes".
+    - "Los Peces de aguas estancadas" or "Los Gunkfish" or "Las Mantarrayas".
+    - "Los Feiopars" or "Las Panteras".
+    - "Los Cadavers" or "Los Cadaver Growths".

 <br>

+> ### 🛈 Notice
+> **As of LC-VEGA v4.0.1, support for mods has been temporarily removed.**

 Some creature mods are compatible with these commands.
 Check the list of [compatible creature mods](#mods-that-add-new-creatures) that is at the end of the page for more details.